- What is Sirens?

 Can I bring my child?
 Do you provide childcare?
 Do you have children’s activities?

-We are happy to allow infants and pre-mobile babies to attend Sirens alongside a parent at no charge, so long as the child does not cause a distraction or disruption.
+We are happy to allow infants and pre-mobile babies to attend Sirens alongside a parent at no charge.
 Sirens has no child-appropriate activities, however, and requires all other attendees to be at least 18 years old by the first day of the conference.
 Finally, please feel free to use Twitter or our Facebook group to connect with other parents, set up cooperative childcare arrangements, and share resources.

-Most sections of our website have a contact address that will connect you directly to someone who will answer your email as soon as possible, or you may use the email address at the top of this page.
+Most sections of our website have a contact address that will connect you directly to someone who will answer your email as soon as possible, or you may contact us at (help at sirensconference.org).
 Generally, you’ll receive a reply within 72 hours, though we may take longer to answer non-urgent email during weekends, holiday periods, vacations, or when we’re receiving a large volume of messages, which can happen around the programming presentations deadline, the close of online registration, and so on.
-Our staff is made up entirely of volunteers, but we do try our very best to respond as quickly as we can; if you don’t hear back within a few days, please feel free to write to us again because your email or our answer might have been misdirected into a bulk mail folder, caught in an Internet outage, or sent awry some other way.
-Unfortunately, because we’re volunteers working from around the world, we don’t have a customer service phone number to give you.
+Our staff is made up entirely of volunteers, but we do try our very best to respond as quickly as we can; if you don’t hear back within a few days, please feel free to write to us again because your email or our answer might have been misdirected into a bulk mail folder, caught in an internet outage, or sent awry some other way.
+Unfortunately, because we’re volunteers working from around the world, we don’t have a customer service phone number to give you, and we strongly recommend that you not make customer service inquiries through social media, as our social media team generally will not have the answers.
 We appreciate your understanding.